GitGreg228/a2f/README.md

 # a2f - Superconductor properties calculation
-The solution of the Eliashberg equations is crucial for the critical temperature calculation.
+Solving the Eliashberg equations is effective and accurate way to calculate superconducting critical temperature.
 ---
 ## Usage
 Run command: